knative/docs/docs/versioned/serving/config-network-adapters.md

     A good choice for clusters that already run non-Knative apps and want to reuse a single Ingress controller as well as teams who are already using Contour/Envoy and wanting Knative integration with advanced routing but not full service mesh.

-    The following setup procedure automatically obtains the latest release of [net-contour](https://github.com/knative-extensions/net-contour/releases) on the Knative extensions.

     --8<-- "netadapter-contour.md"

 === "Istio"